 The Kzintis controlled the system at the same time they dominated Cygnus.
-As a result, they developed the system for extensive asteroid mining, and built a civilian base station around the Class-E planet.
+They developed the system for extensive asteroid mining, and built a civilian base station around the Class-E planet.
 This station stored and shipped resources to Cygnus to feed the industrial base, but was deliberately sabotaged by the Kzintis when they departed in Y135 (having stayed there long after the Federation Border Declaration of Y102, which the Kzintis tried to ignore), leaving chaos in their wake.
-The planet was on its own until the Second Fed-Kzinti War ended.
+The planet was on its own until the Second Federation-Kzinti War ended.